cumt-robin/fullstack-blog/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: "[Feature request] I want to introduce a new feature"
+name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: "[Feature request] I want to introduce a new feature"
-labels: ''
+labels: enhancement
-assignees: ''
+assignees: cumt-robin

 ---